Hai-Yin/Chronic-Tire-Pressure-Loss-Detection-at-Fleet-Scale/README.md

 ##  CITATION

-If you leverage this architectural system, codebase frameworks, or benchmark datasets in an academic or industrial context, please cite our CIKM reference paper as configured in the sidebar or via the `CITATION.cff` asset.
+If you leverage this architectural system, codebase frameworks, or benchmark datasets in an academic or industrial context, please cite our paper/repository as configured in the sidebar or via the `CITATION.cff` asset.

 ---